alidogangullu/music_player/README.md

 - Next and previous track navigation
 - Play and pause button
 - Theme color changes based on album cover
-- automatically download the installation package when updates are available
+- Automatically download the new version when updates are available

 ## Discontinued